MayLau-CbL/flutter_horizontal_data_table/README.md

     Since refreshIndicator is a Widget type field, you may customize yourself on the header, but you must set the height of the header.
 The detail usage you may reference to the [pull-to-refresh](https://pub.dev/packages/pull_to_refresh) package.
 2. refreshIndicatorHeight is the height of the refreshIndicator.
 Default is set to 60.
 3. onRefresh is the callback from the refresh action.
+4. loadIndicator is the header widget when pull to load.
+    Supported refreshIndicator:
+      1. ClassicFooter
+      2. CustomFooter
+5. onLoad is the callback from the load action.
-4. htdRefreshController is the wrapper controller for returning the refresh result.
+6. htdRefreshController is the wrapper controller for returning the refresh or load result.
     This is the example on how to use onRefresh and htdRefreshController.
     ```
     void _onRefresh() async {